Sonni4154/here/replit.md

 ## Overview

-The Internal Dashboard is a comprehensive business management platform for Marin Pest Control featuring role-based access control (admin/employee), advanced employee management, time tracking with enhanced punch clock functionality, customer management with trapping program tracking, QuickBooks 2-way synchronization with PostgreSQL database integration, Google Calendar multi-calendar integration for employee scheduling and task assignment, photo upload capability for job documentation, automated workflow triggers, and dual authentication system supporting both password login and Google OAuth.
-The system includes full employee contact management with pay rate tracking, weekly performance summaries, rodent trapping program management, and intelligent automation that processes business events in real-time.
+The Internal Dashboard is a comprehensive business management platform for Marin Pest Control.
+It features role-based access control, advanced employee and customer management (including trapping programs), QuickBooks 2-way synchronization, Google Calendar integration for scheduling, photo upload for job documentation, automated workflow triggers, and dual authentication.
+The system supports full employee lifecycle management, detailed time tracking, and intelligent automation for real-time business event processing.
+Its primary purpose is to streamline internal operations and enhance productivity for Marin Pest Control.

-The system is built as a modern web application with a React frontend, Express.js backend, and PostgreSQL database, specifically designed for internal team use with role-based navigation and comprehensive employee lifecycle management.

 ## User Preferences